 The authority of the manager or managers and the board of directors shall terminate immediately on the dissolution of the company and all debts of the company become due and owing upon an application for the company's dissolution.
 If the company's assets are not sufficient to meet all of the debts, then the liquidator is required to make proportional payment of such debts, without prejudice to the rights of preferred creditors.
 Every debt arising from acts of liquidation must be paid out of the company's assets in priority over other debts.

 There are limited means to gauge market trends with respect to restructuring procedures, as generally little information is published or released regarding businesses facing financial difficulties.
 However, as noted above, we have seen a significant increase in legal action under the Bankruptcy Law, particularly by overseas creditors.
-Although we are seeing an increase in cases, the insolvency regime set out in the Bankruptcy Law is largely untested, particularly in connection with preventive composition, as it is very difficult for a debtor to satisfy all the eligibility requirements for such action.
+While there is a marked increase in bankruptcy applications, the insolvency regime set out in the Bankruptcy Law is largely untested, particularly in connection with preventive composition, as it is very difficult for a debtor to satisfy all the eligibility requirements for such action.
 There continues to be a significant cultural aversion to the concept of bankruptcy, and the formal insolvency regime is avoided for that reason as well (in addition to potential criminal penalties for managers or directors of bankrupt businesses).
 As such, there is little in the way of information regarding significant transactions or active industries.